Taylor column

 A Taylor column is a fluid dynamics phenomenon that occurs as a result of the Coriolis effect.
 It was named after Geoffrey Ingram Taylor.
 Rotating fluids that are perturbed by a solid body tend to form columns parallel to the axis of rotation called Taylor columns.

 An object moving parallel to the axis of rotation in a rotating fluid experiences more drag force than what it would experience in a non rotating fluid.
-For example, a strongly buoyant ball (such as a pingpong ball) will rise to the surface slower than it would in a non rotating fluid.
+For example, a strongly buoyant ball (such as a pingpong ball) will rise to the surface more slowly than it would in a non-rotating fluid.
 This is because fluid in the path of the ball that is pushed out of the way tends to circulate back to the point it is shifted away from, due to the Coriolis effect.
 The faster the rotation rate, the smaller the radius of the inertial circle traveled by the fluid.

 In a non-rotating fluid the fluid parts above the rising ball and closes in underneath it, offering relatively little resistance to the ball.
 In a rotating fluid, the ball needs to push up a whole column of fluid above it, and it needs to drag a whole column of fluid along beneath it in order to rise to the surface.

 A rotating fluid thus displays some degree of rigidity.